Enalean/tuleap-documentation-en/languages/en/administration-guide/import-format.rst

 Import format
 =============

-Tuleap is able to create a project with it's content from an XML file.
+Tuleap is able to import a project with it's content from an XML file.
 This section describes what is the content of this file and how to proceed to generate an XML compatible with the import tool.